 In the following Photoshop glow example, you can see that text on the left has a subtle glowing effect, while the one on the right is much more pronounced.

 The Noise slider is the same within Outer Glow as in Drop Shadow and Inner Shadow.
 Increasing the Noise slider will add a bit of noise to your Outer Glow, allowing you to create a type of "glowing dust" effect.

-Color and Gradient
+Outer Glow: Color and Gradient Settings

+Wondering how to change the color of an outer glow in Photoshop?
 When the corresponding radio button is selected, the Color block allows us to change the color of the Outer Glow, while the same goes for the Gradient radio button.
 With Gradient selected, you are not limited to a single color, which can help you create very intricate and abstract glowing effects.

 The Spread slider changes the falloff of the Outer Glow in a linear fashion, or in other words, how gradually it fades out at the edges.

 For a typical Outer Glow, you will normally want to leave this at 0%, but for more intense glows you should increase it, and for outer strokes with hard edges you can set it all the way to 100%.